 - Teens learn practical solutions to overcome their struggles and unhealthy behaviors.

-- Positive results can be reached quite quickly.
+- Rapid results.
 On average, approximately 15 sessions are substantial for your teen to gain a good understanding of CBT skills.

 - Guided discovery – helps to broaden the teen’s viewpoint on why they do what they do.